tarof429/stuckathome/aws_certified_cloud_practitioner/exam.md

 - When should you report to the AWS Trust and Safety Team?
 Answer: For example, when you notice that an EC2 instance is being used to attempt to flood ports on some of the company’s systems.

--Which of the following a valid best practices for using the AWS Identity and Access Management (IAM) service?
+- Which of the following a valid best practices for using the AWS Identity and Access Management (IAM) service?
 (Select TWO.)
 Answer: Create individual IAM users and Use groups to assign permissions to IAM users

 - When do you use Trusted Advisor?
 Answer: When you need a service to identify if unrestricted access to resources has been allowed by security groups.